Kathmandu University

-Kathmandu University (KU) (काठमाण्डौ विश्वविद्यालय) is a public autonomous university in Nepal.
+Kathmandu University (KU) (काठमाण्डौ विश्वविद्यालय) is an autonomous university in Nepal.
 It is the third oldest university in Nepal, located in Dhulikhel of Kavrepalanchok District, about 30 km east of Kathmandu.
 It was established in 1991 with the motto "Quality Education for Leadership."
-KU operates through its seven schools, and campuses in Dhulikhel, Patan, Lalitpur and Panchkhal.
+KU operates through its seven schools, and campuses in Dhulikhel, Lalitpur and Panchkhal.
 The university offers undergraduate, graduate and postgraduate courses in a variety of fields.

 History

 The precursor to the university, Kathmandu Valley Campus (a private campus under the affiliation of Tribhuvan University) was established in 1985, which provided courses in the Intermediate of Science (ISc) level.
 The proposal to establish the university was discussed in the Parliament later, and it was approved through an Act on 11 December 1991.

 Foundation

-When established in November 1991 as a non-profit, autonomous, public university by an Act KU became the first privately managed public institution of higher learning in Nepal.
+When established in November 1991 as a non-profit, autonomous, public university by an act KU became the first privately managed public institution of higher learning in Nepal.
 The predecessor of the university was the Kathmandu Valley Campus founded in 1985.
 The campus started as a private campus affiliated to Tribhuvan University and offered courses in science at the intermediate level (I. SC).

 Kathmandu University started its academic program in 1992 with an Intermediate in Science program.
 In 1994, the university launched Bachelor programs in Pharmacy, Biology, and Engineering (electrical and electronics, computer, and mechanical).
 Later, Environmental Engineering and Sciences were included in its academic program.
+School of management launched its undergraduate program on Bachelor of Business Administration (BBA) in 1997 and Bachelor of Business Information Systems (BBIS) in 1999 respectively.
 M.Phil. and Ph.D. programs were started in 1997.
 The university also started a Law program, under the School of Law in December 2013.